JakyLow/numberToMoney/README.md

 ![](https://github.com/JakyLow/numberToMoney/blob/master/example.png?raw=true)

 ## Identifiers
 You can get all identifiers in Xcode - use `Locale.availableIdentifiers`.
-The list contains a set of values. identifier itself consists of the `isoLanguageCodes` and the `isoRegionCodes`.
+The list contains a set of values.
+Identifier itself consists of the `isoLanguageCodes` and the `isoRegionCodes`.

     Identifiers = isoLanguageCodes_isoRegionCodes
 For example the Russian ruble is *ru_RU*